shrawani21/gamer_21/README.md

 - **Score Tracking:** Keep track of each player's score throughout the game.
 <br>

+ **Single-player mode:**Play against a basic AI that makes random moves.

 ## 🎲 Instructions for Playing

-1. Player 1 is represented by 'X' and Player 2 is represented by 'O'.
+1. Player 1 is represented by 'X' (Blue) and Player 2 (or AI) is represented by 'O' (Green).

-2. Use the arrow keys to draw lines:

-   1. Up Arrow: Draw the top line of the selected cell.

-   2. Right Arrow: Draw the right line of the selected cell.
-   3. Down Arrow: Draw the bottom line of the selected cell.
-   4. Left Arrow: Draw the left line of the selected cell.

-   or you can also use the mouse to select cells by clicking on them.
+2. Use the mouse to draw lines by clicking near the sides of the boxes.

 3. When a player completes the fourth side of a box, they earn a point and get an additional turn.